 If you have any questions about a product, or to place an order, just call toll-free 1-800-376-7303.

 We take the risk out of on-line ordering.
 Everything we sell is fully guaranteed.
 If you are not satisfied with the product or our service, please return the item to us for an exchange or full refund.

-While most of us just stood with our mouths agape, local Kern paddlers Evan Moore (son of Sierra South co-owner Tom Moore) and Johnny Chase jumped on the river and got in some epic runs.
+In early January, while most of us just stood with our mouths agape, local Kern paddlers Evan Moore (son of Sierra South co-owner Tom Moore) and Johnny Chase jumped on the river and got in some epic runs.
 Both are very accomplished, elite kayakers who have paddled internationally.
 On January 5 they paddled Brush Creek and then the Upper Kern down through Chamise Gorge, Upper Salmon Falls and Lower Salmon Falls, Sock 'em Dog and Fender Bender.
 On January 9 they did a "Bridge to Bridge" (Johnsondale Bridge to Kernville Bridge) in 2.5 hours, with a stop a Corral Creek.
 They did it without portages and commented that 17,000 cfs was "'kinda pushy... really fun."
 Now the they're are off to Patagonia for more amazing paddling.
 Here's a video from Evan during the Bridge to Bridge run.